Git branching strategy

 Release candidate

 A release candidate branch will hold code intended for release into production.
-Quality controls such as automated acceptance tests must succeed before a release candidate is accepted for release into production.
+Quality controls such as automated acceptance tests must succeed before a release candidate is accepted into production.

 We use these branch names for release candidates: